-Personas are the latest buzzword to define how to cater to a company’s multiple audiences.
+Personas are more than a buzzword, they help you to define and cater to a company’s multiple audiences.
 While audience segmentation is nothing new, marketing automation tools and content-based marketing (with heavy analytics integration) has made personas a powerful tool for maintaining customers and getting new sales.
-The more you integrate personas into your marketing automation processes, the more likely you are to speak directly to your audience segments and make them feel like your marketing is specifically for them.
+The more you integrate personas into your marketing automation processes, the more likely you are to speak directly to your audience segments and connect with them, directing your messaging specifically for them.

 If you haven’t started using personas, what are you waiting for?
 Using them is as easy as 1, 2, 3!